Adriankhl/relativitization/doc/plan.md

+# Fix
+* Education level, and the impact on production, avoid zero production

 # Keep it simple
 * Only one dimension in resource quality
 * Besides factory and research, other pop functionalities depend on size only.